arshad-yaseen/react-animate-presence/README.md

 # react-animate-presence

-A lightweight and flexible React hook for managing enter/exit animations with CSS classes.
+A lightweight and flexible React hook for managing enter/exit animations with CSS classes or Tailwind CSS.
 Easily add smooth transitions to your components as they mount and unmount.

 ## Features